Personal Finance Software: Local vs Cloud — Which Is Safer for Your Data?

 Platform Availability

-SenticMoney currently runs on Windows.
-While the multi-device access feature lets you use any browser on any device within your home network, the host application requires a Windows PC.
-If you exclusively use Mac or Linux, this is worth considering.
+SenticMoney runs on Windows and Mac.
+The multi-device access feature also lets you use any browser on any device within your home network — phone, tablet, or Chromebook — without sending data to the cloud.
+If you exclusively use Linux, this is worth considering.

 No Automatic Transaction Categorization From Bank Data